21 May – 7 November 2021

 The exhibition leads us to contemporary life with a selection of ten photos, taken from the photographic report by Peter Menzel and Faith D'Aluisio, entitled Hungry Planet: What the World Eats, which was also published by "Time".
 It portrays thirty families from as many crountries sitting at their tables laden with food, to document their spending habits and food choices in any given week of life in the age of globalisation.

-The exhibition can be visited only by booking on the following days:
+The exhibition can be visited on the following days: